cesaro/cunf/README.rst

 Documentation
 =============

-Documentation (including a tutorial) is available in the Cunf user's manual available in the `latest release`_ of the tool.
+The Cunf user's manual (available with the `latest release`_) contains all documentation available, including a guided tutorial of the tool.

 Algorithms
 ----------